Small Town, Big Heart, and a Family Dentist to Keep You Smiling

 The 1994 film The Shawshank Redemption, written and directed by Frank Daramont, was primarily filmed in Ohio at the abandoned Ohio State Reformatory in Mansfield.
 The hayfield in Buxton is represented by an oak tree and rock wall in the film adaptation, with Lucas, Ohio, standing in for the town of Buxton.

 A Bright Future with a “Family Dentist Near Me”

 You may be wondering: what does Buxton’s past, present, and future have to do with your teeth?

-Because Dr. Miedema of Tory Hill Dental values what the past has to teach us and is honored to help ensure that Buxton’s present and future are rich with the total well-being that is created when people’s smiles are strong, beautiful, and healthy.
+Because Dr. Fenn of Tory Hill Dental values what the past has to teach us and is honored to help ensure that Buxton’s present and future are rich with the total well-being that is created when people’s smiles are strong, beautiful, and healthy.